rybafish/rybafish.github.io/config.md

 `connectionsFile: 'C:\Users\somepath\connections.yaml'`

 Absolute path to credentials/connections file.
 The setting might be useful when several RybaFish instances used on the same machine.
 The default behaviour is to have separate connections.yaml per RybaFish instance (copy).

+### screensFolder (v 0.91)
+`screensFolder: 'C:\Users\somepath\screens'`

+Optional path for to save screenshots.
+Might be useful when several instances of RybaFish Charts used.

+### customKPIsFolder (v 0.91)
+`customKPIsFolder: 'C:\Users\somepath\\sql'`

+Optional path to custom KPIs folder.
+Might be useful when several instances of RybaFish Charts used.

+### contextSQLsFolder (v 0.91)
+`contextSQLsFolder: 'C:\Users\somepath\ContextSQLs'`

+Optional path to context SQLs folder.
+Might be useful when several instances of RybaFish Charts used.